How many books did you read to your child this week?

 **Join the Family Dinner Club for monthly inspiration.
 It's totally free.

 **A really fun way to keep the book discussions going is to pair it with an activity.
 Jodie has some amazing book activity calendars that will keep you on track!
 (Note: I am a Growing Book by Book affiliate, because this calendar is amazing.)

 **You don't have to stick to these questions.
 They are just suggestions if you need a bit of help.
 Let the conversation go where it will.

 Keep the cheat sheet in a convenient place to remind you until you no longer need any reminders.

-So are your with me?
+So are you with me?
 Will you start talking about books with your kids even when you are NOT reading aloud?

 Find a great book to read on our index of book lists for children.